apayne/rc-shim/README.md

     >sudo ./shim-test snmpd

-If you want to have "fancy printing" instead of the standard output of the supervisor commands, you can substitute `shim-fancy` wherever you see `shim-plain`.
-NOTE: this is currently an experimental option.
-The functionality remains the same, but the output may be munged as a result of the processing performed.
-You use it at your own risk.

 ## How this works #

 The basic idea behind "System-V styled" rc scripts is that a set of